JarryChou/qcrypto-ldpc/errorcorrection/README_LDPC.md

 ![](./readme_imgs/5g/protograph-1.png)

 - that is called rate matching
-- **The first two message blocks are not transmitted in 5G: they are always punctured.**
+- **The first two message blocks (per row) are not transmitted in 5G: they are always punctured.**
 - **They also won't send all the parity bits (only the ones they need)**
 	- Rate matching in future lectures

 ### **Expansion**

 ![](./readme_imgs/5g/protograph-2.png)
-- The matrices are in protograph format not in systematic form, so need to expand
+- The matrices are in protograph format not in systematic form, so need to expand.
+There are many configs for expanding the same base arrays though
 - Expansion factor (Zc) = a * 2^j, where a is a value, and j is a value from 0 to J_a
 	- There are 8 options (specified by the expansion factor index):
-	- Index / iLS: (a,J_a)
+	- Index / iLS: (a, J_a)
 		- Index: Option
 		- a: Value paired with index
 		- J_a: maximum possible value of j (inclusive).
-		- j is determined by the users themselves to calculate Zc
+		- j is determined by the users themselves to calculate Zc (ranged from 0 to J_a)
 	- 0: (2,7)
 	- 1: (3,7)
 	- 2: (5,6)